 Closed vs Open Hips: A Yoga Primer

 In yoga’s standing poses, there are two basic hip positions: closed hips and open hips.
-Understanding the difference and implementing it appropriately is an essential but often neglected building block for good alignment in each pose.
+Understanding the difference and applying it appropriately is an essential but often neglected building block for good alignment in each pose.
 We’re going in deep here, starting with a closer look at the anatomy and vocabulary involved.

 Hips Don’t Lie